FAQs

 No. Shoes and shirts are appreciated, but we’re not concerned about what people are wearing.
 Some people do get dressed up and others don’t.
 You are good either way.

-They are just academic robes because we understand the primary function of our pastors is that of teaching.
-It also lets our head of staff get away with wearing black chinos.
+They’re just academic robes because we understand the primary function of our ministers is teaching.

-If I visit you in worship, will you bother me?
+If I visit Fairmont for worship, will you bother me?

 We will say hello and might send you an email note or postcard, but otherwise we won’t contact you unless you ask to be contacted.